 Inexpensive and easy to form

 LLCs are relatively inexpensive to form and maintain.
-The main expense is the state filing fee, which varies by state and can range from $40 to $500.
+The main expense is the filing fee that each state requires.
+These vary by state and can range from $40 to $500.
 The fee for forming an LLC in Oregon is $100.
-You’ll also need to file the Articles of Organization, the legal document that officially creates your Oregon LLC, with the Oregon Secretary of State.

 Flexibility with management and profit distribution

-LLCs also have flexibility in how profits are distributed to owners.
-That’s because there are no requirements to distribute profits according to ownership percentages.
+LLCs also have flexibility in how they distribute profits to owners.
+That’s because there are no requirements to distribute profits according to ownership percentages, unlike with other types of business structures.
 For instance, the LLC may have two owners but agree that one will receive a larger share of the profits, perhaps because they contributed more money or labor during the startup phase.

 A sole proprietorship is an unincorporated business with just one owner.
-This type of business entity is typically a good choice for solo business owners, consultants, and freelancers, who can conduct business under their own name instead of a separate business name.
+This type of business entity is typically a good choice for solo business owners, consultants, and freelancers, who can conduct business under their own names instead of having a separate business name.

 If your business carries some risk, has the potential for hefty profits, has a large customer base, or will have employees, an LLC may be the better fit.
 It will provide this type of business more protection than a sole proprietorship.